A Bill to make mental health first-aid part of first-aid training requirements; and for connected purposes.

 4 May 2021

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would typically move to committee stage for detailed examination.
+The Bill is currently at the second reading in the House of Commons.
+If it progresses, it would move on to detailed examination in committee after the second reading.

 Generated 21 February 2026